esraahashem8/classic-arcade-game-clone/README.md

 If the player lost, the background toggles red.

 # To load the game :
-You can clone/download the zip file or open index.html
+You can clone or download the zip file and then open index.html